History

 The Energia launcher was not only intended for lifting the Buran space shuttle but to carry different kind of payloads.
 That's why the main engines are not located on the shuttle.
 For its first maiden flight it carried the space combat station Polyus on its side.
 The configuration for the payload for on its side, so it could carry up to 100 tons in LEO, and 32 tons for the Moon and Mars.

-On the Soviet side, the advent of the Energiya-Buran is directly related to the demise of the Moon rocket in the early 1970s.
-From 1969 1972, four consecutive launch attempts of the N1 The Soviet government then cancelled this program in of the modular heavy lift vehicle called Energiya. government assigned this new project to the Energiya Production Organization (NPO Energiya).43 Interestingly enough, one significant who worked on both the N1 and the was Boris Gubanov, who worked on the former its infancy and then served as Chief Designer the Energiya rocket twenty years later.
+On the Soviet side, the advent of the system is directly related to the demise the N1 Moon rocket in the early From 1969 to 1972, four consecutive launch of the N1 failed.
+The Soviet government cancelled this program in favor of the heavy lift vehicle called Energiya.
+The government this new project to the Energiya Scientific Organization (NPO Energiya).43 Interestingly enough, one significant who worked on both the N1 and Energiya was Boris Gubanov, who worked on former in its infancy and then served Chief Designer of the Energiya rocket twenty later.

-In May 1974, a large shake-up of the Soviet program took place which led to the Buran of the project.
-Vasiliy Mishin, who was the designer at the influential TsKBEM design bureau, was fired while he was in the hospital.
-TsKBEM with Valentin Glushko's KB EnergoMash bureau to form powerful new Energiya Scientific Production Organization (NPO Energiya). then took over this huge new organization, supervising all Soviet human spacecraft, launch vehicles, and reconnaissance Famed Soviet rocketry pioneer Sergei Korolev had founded seed of NPO Energiya, but now Glushko had more power.
-As one of his first official the vindictive Glushko signed an order suspending all on the N1 and associated lunar projects.
-In single stroke, Glushko had cancelled Mishin's grand plans space exploration.
+In May 1974, a large shake-up of the space program took place which led to Buran half of the project.
+Vasiliy Mishin, was the chief designer at the influential design bureau, was unceremoniously fired while he in the hospital.
+TsKBEM merged with Valentin KB EnergoMash bureau to form the powerful Energiya Scientific Production Organization (NPO Energiya).
+Glushko took over this huge new organization, supervising all Soviet human spacecraft, launch vehicles, and satellites.
+Famed Soviet rocketry pioneer Sergei Korolev founded the seed of NPO Energiya, but Glushko had even more power.
+As one his first official acts, the vindictive Glushko an order suspending all work on the and associated lunar projects.
+In a single Glushko had cancelled Mishin's grand plans for exploration.